Telephone: 01344 842162 | E-mail: Eurokwai Judo Club ©AM & Eurokwai 2019

 - Conduct outside of Judo classes

-Many of our students have progressed from beginner to black belt, click here to read about the latest junior black belt successes.
+Many of our students have progressed from beginner to black belt.

 Our system of teaching is unique to Eurokwai, built upon years of instruction, and is conducted in such a manner children enjoy their lessons in a totally safe environment.
 Less athletic students and/or those are affected by dyslexia or attention orientated conditions are all welcomed and are catered for without drawing attention to the individual’s condition.

 The Eurokwai Grading System is open to all children who have completed our Foundation Course.
 Eurokwai conducts in-house gradings for students three times a year, with opportunities to win various awards.

 Our grading system is conducted in such a manner that we are willing to accept a child from another organisation with whatever grade he/she has been awarded.
 However for health and safety reasons, and to comply with insurance requirements, they may have to complete our Foundation Course.

 Ensuring the safety, welfare and progress of children attending classes is of paramount importance at Eurokwai, therefore set out below are a few points of information for parents:-

 Children who would like to start Judo at Eurokwai are first invited to watch a whole lesson in the presence of their parents.
 This is free, with no obligation on either side.
 It affords parents the opportunity of examining club facilities and meeting Instructors It enables Club Instructors to assess a child’s concentration and interest, speak with parents and child, and then to jointly decide with parents if their child is ready to start Judo.

-All instructors have DBS Clearance Certifcates, the Club has been awareded the Safeguarding Code in Martial Arts ‘mark’, and the Club’s Child Protection Officer is present at every lesson.
-Please see our Safeguarding page.
+Our instructors have DBS Clearance Certifcates, the Club has been awareded the Safeguarding Code in Martial Arts ‘mark’, and the Club’s Welfare and Safeguarding Officer, Alison Murray, is present at every lesson.
+Please see our Safeguarding page for more information.
 Eurokwai and it’s Instructors are certificated by the Martial Arts Standards Agency.